 Will Chick-fil-A be serving its chicken with a side of homophobia?

 Yesterday, the fast food chain announced it will be expanding north of the border, opening its first location in Toronto.
-However, not even its infamous breaded chicken sandwiches and waffle fries can knock back its unsavoury stance on LGBT issues.
+However, not even its infamous breaded chicken sandwiches and waffle fries can knock back its unsavoury stance on LGBTQ2 issues.

 What’s the controversy?